michelezamuner/volley/README.md

 #### Requirements
 - there's a floor at a certain height, making the ball bounce
 - air friction is considered for the ball
+- elastic efficiency is considered for the ball

 #### Design
 - domains